 \subsection{Probe positions updates}

-Lastly, the probe positions estimate can be refined during the ptychographic reconstruction as well as constrained to fit a linear drift distortion model.
-Drift in STEM data acquisition causes the real probe positions to deviate from the ideal raster positions~\cite{ophus2016correcting}.
-In general, faster 4D-STEM data acquisition times, which are determined by detector read out speeds, step size, and the required field of view, lead to fewer artifacts in the positions of the probes.
+Because ptychographic algorithms rely on overlap between adjacent probe positions, accurate probe positions are required for object convergence~\citep{maiden2012annealing}.
+The probe positions estimate can be refined during the ptychographic reconstruction as well as constrained to fit a linear drift distortion model.
+Drift in STEM data acquisition causes the real probe positions to deviate from the ideal raster positions~\citep{ophus2016correcting}.
+In general, faster 4D-STEM data acquisition times, which are determined by detector read-out speeds, step size, and the required field of view, lead to fewer artifacts in the positions of the probes.

-During ptychographic reconstruction we can refine our probe positions estimate, using a gradient step on the intensity measurements in parallel~\cite{dwivedi2018}.
+During ptychographic reconstruction, we can refine our probe positions estimate using a gradient step on the intensity measurements in parallel~\citep{dwivedi2018}.
 This results in a displacement vector for each probe position, which can be further constrained by fitting the displacement vectors to a six-parameter (x-scaling, y-scaling, shear, rotation, x-translation, y-translation) global affine transformation.
-Because the ptychography algorithms rely on overlap between adjacent probe positions, fine tuning or probe positions is required for object convergence.